 8 Top Pieces of Moving Advice For First-Timers

 Relocating is exciting, but you should not get lost in your daydreams.
 The experience can be stressful if you are unprepared.
 You need to be organized!
-If this is your first time moving, here is some of the best advice from Cheap Movers in New York City.
+If this is your first time moving, here is some of the best advice from seasoned pros:

 1. Get Rid of Your Baggage